ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

 ### General programming style
  - Delimiters: spaces (not tabs)
- - Avoid using asterix in select statements `SELECT *`, use explicit column names.
+ - Avoid using asterisk in select statements `SELECT *`, use explicit column names.
 More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-asterisk-select-list)
  - No square brackets `[]` and [reserved words](https://github.com/ktaranov/sqlserver-kit/blob/master/Scripts/Check_Reserved_Words_For_Object_Names.sql) in object names and alias, use only Latin symbols **`[A-z]`** and numeric **`[0-9]`**
  - Prefer [ANSI syntax](http://standards.iso.org/ittf/PubliclyAvailableStandards/c053681_ISO_IEC_9075-1_2011.zip) and functions
  - All finished expressions should have `;` at the end (this is ANSI standard and Microsoft announced with the SQL Server 2008 release that semicolon statement terminators will become mandatory in a future version so statement terminators other than semicolons (whitespace) are currently deprecated.
 This deprecation announcement means that you should always use semicolon terminators in new development.)